21han/nlp_qa_project/README.md

 ```

 ## 3. Overall Idea
-I have explained the big picture in the following Youtube Video:
+I have explained the big picture (definitions of the problem, syntatic versus semnatics method, parsing approach, type of grammars, overall architecture of code, possible improvements) in the following Youtube Video:
 https://youtu.be/ohM7D21C_8Q or for your convenience: you may click [here](https://youtu.be/ohM7D21C_8Q)

+## 4. Credit
+Collaborated With Angela Liang.